tanyabharti/Random-Color-Generator/README.md

 # Random-Color-Generator

- Created Random Color Generator using Javascript for learning purpose.
+Built a Random Color Generator website using  vanilla Javascript for learning purpose.
- Changes Background color on tapping the button.
+Changes background color of the web page on clicking the button